cavebeat/gandi-live-dns/README.md

 key by following their directions.

 #### A DNS Record
-Create the DNS A Records in the GANDI Webinterface which you want to update if your IP changes.
+Create the DNS A Records in the GANDI Webinterface which you want to update if your IPv4 changes.

+#### AAAA DNS Record (only needed if ipv6 is in use)
+Create the DNS AAAA Records for ipv6 in the GANDI Webinterface which you want to update if your IPv6 changes.

 #### Git Clone or Download the Script
 Download the Script from here as [zip](https://github.com/cavebeat/gandi-live-dns/archive/master.zip)/[tar.gz](https://github.com/cavebeat/gandi-live-dns/archive/master.tar.gz) and extract it.